Zaloha21/EPO3_FINAL_VERSION/readme.md

 ### About this project
 Our goal is to create a digital logic-based player versus player arena shooter game.
 It will be two dimensional and platformer based.
 It will be playable with a
-NES controller of which the controlls are left, right, up and shoot.
+SNES controller of which the controlls are left, right, up and shoot.
 Future plans include adding powerups in the form of different weapons and in game music.